 I am an Associate Professor at the Medill School of Journalism, Media, Integrated Marketing Communications at Northwestern University.
 I have a Ph.D. in Marketing with a minor in Cultural Sociology.

-In addition, I study the role of various forms of marketing communications in creating meaning for stakeholders and consumers and the effects of these communications at the firm and societal levels.
+In another stream of research, I study the role of various forms of marketing communications in creating meaning for stakeholders and consumers and the effects of these communications at the firm and societal levels.